M247 Sergeant York: Entrants

 Several companies responded to the DIVADs contest.

 Sperry Rand entered a system based on their older Vigilante gun, modified to fire the 35 mm round from the Oerlikon KDA series, widely used in NATO in the anti-aircraft role.
 The gun could be fired at 3,000 rounds per minute for anti-aircraft use, or 180 rounds per minute for use against ground targets, fed from a 1,464-round magazine.
 The aluminium turret was topped by two radars and an IFF system, all from Sperry.

 General Electric entered a version with a small turret mounting their 30 mm GAU-8 Avenger cannon from the A-10 Thunderbolt II.
 It included a single search/track radar adapted from the earlier FAAR, although they later suggested an improved system.

-Raytheon proposed using the turret from the Dutch version of the German Gepard flakpanzer.
+Raytheon proposed using the turret from the Dutch version of the German Flakpanzer Gepard.
 Most of the turret remained the same as the original Gepard, including the twin 35 mm Oerlikon KDA cannons, but used Hollandse Signaalapparaten radars and an Oerlikon Contraves fire-control computer.
 Raytheon demonstrated that the turret, although designed for the Leopard 1, could be mounted on the M48 with some adaptation.

 General Dynamics' entry also mounted twin Oerlikon KDA cannons, but mounted them side by side in a new aluminum turret, as opposed to either side of the turret as in the Gepard.
 They could be fired in either the automatic or semiautomatic mode, and their combined rate of fire was 1,100 rounds per minute from a 600-round magazine.
 The radar and fire control systems were derived from their Phalanx CIWS system, with the tracking radar mounted on the front of the turret, beside the guns, and the search radar on top.
 The turret also included independently stabilized optical sights and a laser range finder for manual engagements.

 Ford Aerospace's entry was based around the Bofors 40 mm L/70 cannons, twin-mounted in the center of the turret in a fashion similar to the General Dynamics entry.
 The relatively large and boxy turret also mounted separate long-range search and short-range tracking radars on top.
 The radars were mounted on booms to give them a clear view of the sky, and both had the ability to be folded down to reduce the vehicle's height during travel.
 The tracking radar was a modified version of the Westinghouse AN/APG-66 from the F-16 Fighting Falcon.
 Like the General Dynamics entry, it also mounted a complete optical sighting and ranging system.